Serenacula/splitby/readme.md

 `echo "this is a test" | splitby -d " " 2-` will output `is a test`

+The count option allows you to get the number of results, useful for scripting:

+`echo "this is a test" | splitby --count -d " "` will output `4`

 ## Installation

 To install the command locally, paste the following into terminal: